Venomous

 Provide a scribe to take dictation of students’ worksheet and report content.

-13. Modifications:
+13. Venomous Marine Animals Science Modifications:

 Let students explore eggs – provide a large bowl and apron.
 Practice

-“gentle” egg handling, observing changes when pouring hot liquid in with the
+“gentle” egg handling, observing changes when pouring hot liquid in with the eggs, etc.

 Let students look at or read basic books on sea creatures.

 Provide students with pictures of sea creatures.
-Teach them to identify
+Teach them to identify the creatures.

-14. Extensions: Have students research articles regarding envenomation by marine animals at:
+Have students research articles regarding envenomation by marine animals at:

-Prepare comments regarding effective treatment choices other than heat therapy.
 Assign each extension student an “Envenomation Rescue Group” to lead.
-Have them lead their group in discussions regarding rescue choices and have the group decide what course of treatment they would prefer if they were envenomated!
+Have them lead their group in discussions regarding rescue choices.
+Have the group decide what course of treatment they would prefer if they were envenomated!